German-Immersive-Railroading-Community/BackupSystem/README.md

   - [1.4.
 Command line arguments](#14-command-line-arguments)
   - [1.5.
 Future features](#15-future-features)
 # 1. BackupSystem
-A universal system for making Backups of the GIRC Server.
+A universal system for making Backups.
 It packs all the files/folders that need to be backed up into a zip-file and sends it to a Backupserver over SFTP (not FTPS!).
 If there are any questions or bugs feel free to open an issue.

 ## 1.1.
 Requirements
 The Backupserver will need a folder with the current year-month ('YYYY-mm').
 This _can_ be made through Cron or manually.